Eleanor, Countess of Vermandois: Countess of Vermandois

-Eleanor's older half-brother Hugh II abdicated to become a monk in 1160, her brother Ralph II died of leprosy in 1167, leaving no children and Eleanor's sister Elisabeth died in 1183.
+Eleanor's brother Ralph II died of leprosy in 1167, leaving no children and Eleanor's sister Elisabeth died in 1183.
 Her marriage to Philip I, Count of Flanders, had produced no children; therefore, Eleanor could then rightfully inherit the County of Vermandois.

 Upon the death of Elisabeth, her widower Count Philip refused to pass over control of Vermandois to Eleanor; she then appealed to Philip II of France for support.
 Under the Treaty of La-Grange-Saint-Arnoul on 20 March 1182, Eleanor retained Valois, calling herself at that point Countess of Valois.
-Following Philip II of France's victory over the Flemish at Boves, she gained part of Vermandois and the entitled herself Countess of Vermandois.
+Following Philip II of France's victory over the Flemish at Boves, she gained part of Vermandois and titled herself Countess of Vermandois.
 With the death of Philip in 1192, she inherited the rest of Vermandois on the condition that Philip II would annex Vermandois into the royal domain if Eleanor died without children.

-From that point onward, Eleanor reigned solely over Vermandois.
+From that point onward, Eleanor reigned alone over Vermandois and Valois.
 Eleanor was remembered as a witty yet pious woman.
-She founded the Abbey of Parc-aux-Dames in Auger-Saint-Vincent, she loved poetry and gave the minister Renaud impetus to the Constitution of the Roman de Sainte-Geneviève.
+In 1205, she founded the Cistercian Abbey of Parc-aux-Dames in Auger-Saint-Vincent, she loved poetry and gave the minister Renaud impetus to the Constitution of the Roman de Sainte-Geneviève.
 She also donated property to Notre-Dame by charter dated 1189.

-Eleanor died in 1213 at the age of sixty after a 21-year rule over Vermandois, and she was buried in the Abbey of Longpont (today she is buried in Aisne).
+Eleanor died in 1213/1214 at the age of sixty after a 21-year rule over Vermandois, and she was buried in the Cistercian Abbey of Longpont (today she is buried in Aisne).
 Upon Eleanor's death, King Philip took over control of all of Eleanor's property.